 Greenpeace releases a groundbreaking report that warns of the dangers of current commercial tuna fishing practices, strongly urging for one-by-one fishery support.

-John Burton, Adnan Ali and Andrew Bassford join forces to support pole-and-line caught tuna by working with UK retailers and fisheries in the Maldives, gaining the first MSC certified Maldivian Skipjack fishery
+John Burton, Adnan Ali and Shiham Adam join forces to support pole-and-line caught tuna by working with UK retailers and fisheries in the Maldives, gaining the first MSC certified Maldivian Skipjack fishery

 Start of the International Pole and Line Foundation, officially registered in the United Kingdom (Charity 1145586).